slipset/slipset.github.io/_posts/2019-12-03-Christin-Gorman.md

-But as you'll see from the talk, she is not only a great speaker, she also has strong opinions, many of which she expresses in her blog over [here](https://qristin.wordpress.com) (mainly in Norwegian, where her focus lately has been the ridiculous amount of money that the public sector in Norway is throwing after large consultancy running monster projects which we know are doomed to fail even before they're started.
+But as you'll see from the talk, she is not only a great speaker, she also has strong opinions, many of which she expresses in her blog over [here](https://qristin.wordpress.com) (mainly in Norwegian, where her focus lately has been the ridiculous amount of money that the public sector in Norway is throwing after large consultancies running monster projects which we know are doomed to fail even before they're started.

 So as I was watching the video I linked to over, I was thinking, maybe todays Advent of Parens post should be a post